Colleges, Universities & Trade Schools in San Diego

 Key Benefits of the Area for College Students

-- A sense of security: Despite its size, the San Diego metro area has lower rates of property and violent crime than the California average.
+- A sense of security: Despite its size, the San Diego area has lower rates of property and violent crime than California as a whole.

-- Potential for personal enrichment: According to a WalletHub study, San Diego ranked 18th out of 501 U.S. cities when it came to cultural diversity.
+- Potential for personal enrichment: According to U.S. News & World Report, San Diego ranked 21st out of 66 U.S. cities when it came to diversity.
 Studying and working among people of varied backgrounds and perspectives can help enrich your mind and broaden your worldview.

 - A large peer network: San Diego County has a higher percentage of young people than the U.S. as a whole.
 Data from the U.S. Census Bureau shows that 43.6 percent of county residents are aged 15 to 44, compared to the national average of 39.7 percent.